-Sociological and psychological analysis of family as an institution, including historical and recent changes, present nature and the socio-cultural and economic forces shaping these changes.
-This course develops the student's repertoire of behavioral skills and an understanding of the principles governing marriage and family life, including communication, decision-making, human sexuality, divorce, single-parenting, alternative family lifestyles, and coping with stress.
+This course is a sociological and psychological analysis of family as an institution, including historical and recent changes, present nature and the socio-cultural and economic forces shaping these changes.
+This course develops the student's repertoire of behavioral skills and an understanding of the principles governing marriage and family life, including communication, decision-making, human sexuality, divorce, single-parenting, alternative family lifestyles, coping with stress and physiological outcomes.
 Special attention is given to the history of the family and the ways economic, cultural, legal, and political forces have affected the family in the past, and affect the family in the present and the future.
+(A student who receives credit for PSY 010 cannot receive credit for SOC010).